 Maybe you stick to this for a while, but then you get busy at work.
 And you’re hungry.
 And you fall back onto old habits because you don’t have a working alternative.
 And at the end of the month, you realise you blew your budget.

-So the next step is to choose what spending habits you want to change and create a proactive strategy for changing those habits.
+So THE NEXT STEP AFTER TRACKING EXPENSES is to choose what SPENDING HABITS you want to change and create a proactive strategy for changing those habits.

 This is important: we need to create habits, not budgets.